Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Results

-The first release of GEDI L2A mission data contained estimates of height corresponding to six algorithm setting groups, each with a different combination of settings for signal and noise smoothing widths, and noise thresholds ~\citep{dubayah2020gedi_L2A}.
-These were designed to account for different observation conditions and waveform properties ~\citep{hofton_GEDI_ATBD}.
-Determination of optimal calibration settings of these algorithms is not possible with the current, provisional geolocation of GEDI data, nor until enough orbital ALS cross-over examples are available.
-This reflects the iterative procedure towards waveform calibration: as more on-orbit data are processed, with increasingly better geolocation, calibration of waveform processing algorithms will be refined, eventually leading to final data products following mission completion with a single, best estimate of height (or some other derived parameter).
-A comparison with the (future) final GEDI L2A height product is therefore not yet possible.
-Nonetheless, the efficacy of our proposed CNN approach can be assessed through comparison with this first GEDI L2A release (Tab.~\ref{tab:comparison_gedi_l2a}).
 On average, algorithm setting group 2 (out of the six possible) performs best over all continental regions with 4.4~m RMSE and $-$1.0~m ME, however it is important to note that the performance of individual algorithm setting groups changes regionally.
 If we always select the optimal of the six algorithms which is closest to the reference data, we find an RMSE of 3.4~m and an ME of $-$0.9~m.
 Compared to this optimal selection, the CNN has slightly higher RMSE (3.6~m), but lower ME ($-$0.3~m) at 100~\% recall.
 Specifically, the CNN suffers less from underestimation of canopies \textless40~m but more so for canopies \textgreater40~m.
-Furthermore, the Bayesian approach allows one to reduce the overall error by sacrificing some recall.
-When using only the 70~\% least uncertain samples, the RMSE drops to 2.7~m and the overall bias to $-$0.1~m ME, a significant improvement over the initial GEDI height estimates, even when the optimal setting is picked.
+Furthermore, our \rem{Bayesian approach}\addtwo{probabilistic approach} allows one to reduce the overall error by \addtwo{using the CNN output with the highest confidence, thus,} sacrificing some recall.
+When using only the 70~\% least uncertain samples, the RMSE drops to 2.7~m and the overall bias to $-$0.1~m ME, a significant improvement over the initial GEDI L2A height estimates, even when the optimal setting is \addtwo{hand}picked.